marcelray/marcelray-portfolio-vue/README.md

 - [ ] Add case studies with documented process
 - [ ] Add 'About me' profile page
 - [ ] Create 'Labs' section for experiments and personal projects
+- [ ] Pie in the sky: Create a 3D WebXR version?